 (d) The CEO's compensation is disclosed in its entirety under compensation of the Executive Board.

-^() Sections highlighted with a blue bar are audited by KPMG.
+^() Sections highlighted with a blue bar are audited by the statutory auditor.
 They include all elements the Company needs to disclose pursuant to art.
 14 to 16 of the Ordinance against excessive compensation in listed companies.